Plasma Cutter Torch Lead Size: Length and Diameter Guide

 Compatible Torch Models

-Compatibility starts with confirming that the torch lead matches your cutter’s amperage rating, gas type, and connector interface, because mismatched leads degrade cut quality and can damage equipment.
+Compatibility starts with confirming that the torch lead matches your cutter’s amperage rating, gas type, and connector interface.
+Mismatched leads degrade cut quality and can damage equipment.

-• Confirm whether the manufacturer permits extensions; unsupported extensions may force custom leads or alternative replacements.
+• Confirm whether the manufacturer permits extensions; unsupported extensions may require custom leads or alternative replacements.

 • Match amperage, gas type, connector pins, length, and diameter to maintain safety and cut quality.